Frequently Asked Questions

 For more information as well as pictures of the laboratories and facilities, please see the Facilities section.

-Yes!
+No!
 There are several courses and two minors open to non-engineering students who are looking to gain a technical background.
-Students can a take writing course with an engineering basis to fulfill GE requirements.
+Students can a take a writing course with an engineering basis to fulfill GE requirements.
 The minor, Engineering Sciences, covers material that is helpful to students who would like to gain a technical background or work alongside engineers in their professional careers.

-No!
 The First-Year Engineering Program has components for Honors students, Scholars students, and those interested in the standard course sequence.
 The Honors, Scholars, and standard sequences are each two-course versions of the program with similar labs and their own design projects.
 There is also a course sequence specifically for transfer students that brings these students to the same level as their peers.
 All four sequences offer students hands-on learning with group design projects and labs that are relevant to work-world situations.

 For more information, please visit the First-Year tab.